bleonheart/Lilia/documentation/docs/libraries/lia.chatbox.md

 # Chatbox Library

-This page documents the functions for working with chat systems and message handling.
+This page documents the functions for working with chat system and message handling.

 ---

 ## Overview

-The chatbox library (`lia.chat`) provides a comprehensive system for managing in-game chat functionalities, including message parsing, type registration, and sending messages to players.
-It handles different chat types (IC, OOC, etc.), message formatting, and provides hooks for custom chat behavior.
-The library supports various chat features like radius-based chat, anonymous messaging, and custom chat commands.
+The chatbox library (`lia.chat`) provides a comprehensive chat system for the Lilia framework.
+It handles different chat types, message parsing, privilege checking, and custom chat formatting.
+The library supports various chat modes including in-character (IC), out-of-character (OOC), and custom chat types with configurable prefixes, ranges, and permissions.

 ---